 Trent’s goal in every case is to work collaboratively with clients and other lawyers to find the most sensible legal solution, whether by settlement or formal court action.
 Trent brings a proven analytical mind and strong work ethic; he is a former Rhodes Scholarship finalist, was in the Top 5 of his law school, graduating with magna cum laude distinction, and was the recipient of the Memorial University Gold Medal as the top student in his undergraduate commerce program.

 - Currently involved in a lawsuit involving the operation of a cryptocurrency mining farm and contractual damages relating to the valuation of Bitcoin.

 - Newfoundland and Labrador v.
 ExxonMobil Canada Properties, 2017 NLTD(G) 147: Part of the lawyer team that successfully upheld an arbitral award on behalf of interest holders of the Hibernia offshore project when the Province of NL sought to set aside the award.

 - Eastern Regional Integrated Health Authority v Association of Registered Nurses of Newfoundland and Labrador, 2016 NLCA 18: Successfully upheld a lower court decision requiring the regional health authority to disclose quality assurance information necessary for the provincial nursing regulator to investigate member misconduct (the appeal decision was recognized by Lexpert as one of the top 10 business cases in Canada in 2016).

-Outside of the office, Trent continues to compete in various sports – especially curling, where he will be representing Newfoundland and Labrador at the national amateur championships in November 2016 and still strives to represent his province at the Brier one day.
+Outside of the office, Trent competes in various sports – especially curling, where he has represented Newfoundland and Labrador on the national stage multiple times, and still strives to compete at the Brier one day.

 JD (Magna Cum Laude), University of Ottawa (2013)